jeremieboudreault/jeremieboudreault.github.io/_pages/about.md

 News 🆕
 ----------

-* Our new article on the Paris Agreement and heat-related health costs was published in [Le Climatoscope](https://climatoscope.ca/wp-content/uploads/2025/09/Pages-from-Le_Climatoscope_Num7_2025_Boudreault.pdf), 2025/09/30.
+* Our article on the Paris Agreement and heat-related health costs was published in [Le Climatoscope]
-* Our work on heat-related mortality and medications was featured in [L'Express](https://www.lexpress.fr/sciences-sante/sante/les-medicaments-aggravent-ils-la-mortalite-lors-des-canicules-enquete-sur-une-zone-dombre-DY32OYRWJBH3XBDGC3VLKGRSKU/) in France, 2025/09/09.
+* Our work on heat-related mortality and medications was featured in [L'Express](https://www.lexpress.fr/sciences-sante/sante/les-medicaments-aggravent-ils-la-mortalite-lors-des-canicules-enquete-sur-une-zone-dombre-DY32OYRWJBH3XBDGC3VLKGRSKU/) in France.

 Hiring 🚨
 ----------